 “My purpose as a parent (of a twelve year old) is to do all I can to support my daughter in learning how to think critically and independently – and do all I can to maintain our close relationship as we go through the teen years together.”

-She says that having this simple statement of purpose gives her a sense of mission.
-It reminds her to think carefully before approaching when there is a potential problem – and to consult and negotiate, instead of just dictating, whenever decisions have to be made and things have to be done.
+She told me later that having this simple statement of purpose gives her a sense of mission.
+It reminds her to think carefully before approaching when there is a potential problem – and to consult and negotiate, instead of just dictating, when decisions have to be made and things have to be done.
 (Imagine going through life as a parent ‘without’ a crystallized sense of purpose.
 You’re right.
 Sadly, that’s reality for the vast majority of parents).

 No matter what role we work on with this exercise, the goal is the same…to prevent us peaceable ordinary citizens from turning into Mad Max Road Warriors when we allow anger to take the wheel.